syncfusion-content/blazor-docs/blazor/diagram/data-binding.md

 ### Binding with OData services

 OData (Open Data Protocol) is a standardized protocol for building and consuming RESTful APIs.
 It enables the creation and consumption of queryable and interoperable REST APIs in a simple and standard way.
 OData services expose data as resources that are addressable by URLs and can be queried using standard HTTP methods (GET, POST, PUT, DELETE).
 For more details on OData services, refer to the [OData documentation](https://www.odata.org/documentation/odata-version-3-0/odata-version-3-0-core-protocol/).
-To bind OData service, use the ODataAdaptor.
+To bind an OData service, use the ODataAdaptor.

 ```cshtml
 @using Syncfusion.Blazor.Diagram